xwdsh1446546640/my-academic-website/content/en/publication/aire2022deep/index.md

 # Summary.
 An optional shortened abstract.
 summary: 'We present a comprehensive survey on Single Sample Per Person (SSPP) Face Recognition.'
-tags: [Deep Learning, Computer Vision]
+tags: [Deep Learning, Computer Vision, Face Analysis]

 # Display this page in the Featured widget?
 featured: true